meeshkan/unmock.github.io/docs/introduction.md

 Welcome! 👋

-Unmock is a JavaScript library that helps you test API integrations, from third-party services like Facebook to microservices.
-It helps you focus more on verifying the correctness of your code and less on reverse engineering external APIs.
+Unmock is a JavaScript library that helps you test API integrations, from third-party services like Stripe and Salesforce to microservices.

 ## Installation